TEACH YOUR CHILD TO READ

 Phyllis has also worked as an instructional design consultant for the Mayo Clinic on training videos and for author, Barbara Sher, on two of her books (Live the Life You Love and It’s Never Too Late, If You Start Now).

 Dr. Haddox was the Director of the University of Oregon’s Direct Instruction Model of the seminal federally-funded Follow Through Project.
 This project has been called the “largest education experiment ever conducted.”
 It provided a broad range comparison of 13 major educational approaches used in 170 communities with 75,000 children each year.
 Data was collected by Stanford Research Institute and analyzed by Abt Associates.
 The result of the comparison was that students in the U of O’s Direct Instruction Model achieved the highest performance level in language, reading, math, and spelling as well as emotional well-being.
 Project sites managed by Phyllis were labeled “exemplary” by the United States Office of Education’s Joint Dissemination/Review Panel.
-For more information on Project Follow Through and subsequent evaluations, go to the Direct Instruction tab on this website.
+For more information on Project Follow Through and subsequent evaluations, see Research and Reviews.

 For resources on teaching groups and managing/supervising Direct Instruction implementations, Dr. Haddox has developed and is offering free the following:

-Click here for detailed training and information videos on how to teach GROUPS of children to read.
+Click here for training videos and information about how to teach GROUPS of children to read with DI programs.

 Click here for Direct Instruction Implementation/Management/Supervision DOCUMENTS developed by Dr. Haddox with Siegfried Engelmann